Emancipation Proclamation: Public opinion of emancipation

-Conflicting advice, to free all slaves, or not free them at all, was presented to Lincoln in public and private.
+Conflicting advice as to whether to free the slaves was presented to Lincoln in public and private.
 Thomas Nast, a cartoon artist during the Civil War and the late 1800s considered "Father of the American Cartoon", composed many works, including a two-sided spread that showed the transition from slavery into civilization after President Lincoln signed the Proclamation.
 Nast believed in equal opportunity and equality for all people, including enslaved Africans or free blacks.
 A mass rally in Chicago on September 7, 1862, demanded immediate and universal emancipation of slaves.
 A delegation headed by William W. Patton met the president at the White House on September 13.
 Lincoln had declared in peacetime that he had no constitutional authority to free the slaves.
 Even used as a war power, emancipation was a risky political act.
 Public opinion as a whole was against it.
 There would be strong opposition among Copperhead Democrats and an uncertain reaction from loyal border states.
 Delaware and Maryland already had a high percentage of free blacks: 91.2% and 49.7%, respectively, in 1860.

-Drafting and issuance of the proclamation
+Drafting and issuance of the Proclamation

-Lincoln first discussed the proclamation with his cabinet in July 1862.
-He drafted his "preliminary proclamation" and read it to Secretary of State William Seward, and Secretary of Navy Gideon Welles, on July 13.
+Lincoln first discussed the Proclamation with his cabinet in July 1862.
+He drafted his Preliminary Emancipation Proclamation and read it to Secretary of State William Seward and Secretary of the Navy Gideon Welles, on July 13.
 Seward and Welles were at first speechless, then Seward referred to possible anarchy throughout the South and resulting foreign intervention; Welles apparently said nothing.
 On July 22, Lincoln presented it to his entire cabinet as something he had determined to do and he asked their opinion on wording.
-Although Secretary of War Edwin Stanton supported it, Seward advised Lincoln to issue the proclamation after a major Union victory, or else it would appear as if the Union was giving "its last shriek of retreat".
+Although Secretary of War Edwin Stanton supported it, Seward advised Lincoln to issue the Proclamation after a major Union victory, or else it would appear as if the Union was giving "its last shriek of retreat".
+Walter Stahr, however, writes, "There are contemporary sources, however, that suggest others were involved in the decision to delay", and Stahr quotes them.

 In September 1862, the Battle of Antietam gave Lincoln the victory he needed to issue the Preliminary Emancipation Proclamation.
 In the battle, though the Union suffered heavier losses than the Confederates and General McClellan allowed the escape of Robert E. Lee's retreating troops, Union forces turned back a Confederate invasion of Maryland, eliminating more than a quarter of Lee's army in the process.
+This marked a turning point in the Civil War.